 Continuous learning is an essential and rewarding part of Todd's role as the Executive Director, and obtaining an MBA was a natural next step.
-"This opportunity for growth was supported by the executive team through their forward thinking.
-Flexible work hours provide me enrichment in my daily life as I am able to balance work, school and family," he remarks, "I am honored to be a contributing part of the growth of the commission and am excited to see where this leads us".
+"This opportunity for growth was infinitely supported by the executive team through their forward thinking as a company.
+Flexible work hours provide me enrichment in my daily life as I am able to balance work, school and family," he remarks, "I am honored to be a contributing part of the growth of this company and am excited to see where this leads us".